RML-png/readmegenerator/readmefile.md

 # Homework 7
 ## Description
-This code generates a readme file
+This code generates a readme file by the user answering questions about their code.
 ## Table of Contents

 - [Installation](#installation)